Augmentative and Alternative Communication (AAC)

 Description: This is an AAC page on facebook.
 It is hosted by Kate McLaughlin, M.S., CCC-SLP, Speech-Language Pathologist, AAC Enthusiast.

-Description: How to use this board This board was developed as a means to support two-way conversation.
+Description: How to use this board - This Paramedic & EMS Symbol Board was developed as a means to support two-way conversation.
 To gather information from a person who cannot communicate easily, simply show the individual the board, point to an appropriate picture and verbally ask the question that fits the symbol.
 It is important for the professional to consider that the individual, although nonverbal, may be able to read, write or use a keyboard to answer questions.
-Offering access to a keyboard, paper and pencil/pen could...
+Offering access to a...

 Description: USSAAC is the United States Society for Augmentative and Alternative Communication, the national chapter of ISAAC, the International Society for Augmentative and Alternative Communication.
 We are an organization dedicated to supporting the needs and desires of people who use AAC, as well as the family members, professionals, and manufacturers making up our community.
 Augmentative and Alternative Communication refers to methods of communication that enhance (augment) or replace (alternative)...